InfinniPlatform/InfinniUI.readthedocs.org/docs/source/Core/Actions/index.rst

 Actions
 =======

 Actions are used to perform typical actions in infinniUI.
-All actions form `base API <BaseAction/>`__.
+Actions implement `base API <BaseAction/>`__.

 At this moment Infinni UI has got the following actions: